 Are Quest Cookies Keto Friendly?

-That said, this Quest chocolate chip cookie is definitely a good choice.
-It only contains 4 net carbs per cookie and is filled with a surprising 17 grams of fat.
-That’s not too bad for a pre-packaged cookie.
+The best Quest cookie for the keto diet is their Chocolate Chip Cookie.
+The Quest Chocolate Chip Cookie is definitely a good choice.
+It contains 4 net carbs per cookie and is filled with 17 grams of fat.
+A great option for a keto friendly pre-packaged cookie.
 In addition, each cookie contains 15 grams of protein.

-The best variety of Quest protein chips for the keto diet is the chili-lime flavor.
+The best variety of Quest Protein Chips for the keto diet is the chili-lime flavor.
 One whole bag of these chips contain only 3 net carbs and has 4.5 grams of fat.

-Last on the list of Quest chips is the sour cream and onion flavor.
-Though it is the least keto friendly on the list, it is still ok for the keto diet.
+Last on the list of Quest Protein Chips is the sour cream and onion flavor.
+Though it contains the least amount of fats it is still ok for the keto diet.
 It too only contains 4 net carbs.

 Is Quest Frozen Pizza Keto Friendly?